Unveiling the power of youtube in digital financial literacy

 Abstract

-Research findings: The findings indicate that the fluency of videos, vividness level, and content type exerted a substantial influence on user engagement rate when considered in a integrated way, rather than individually.
-The factors of popularity and virality have a substantial impact on the rates of user engagement.
+Research findings: The findings indicate that the fluency of videos, vividness level, and content type exerted a substantial influence on user engagement rate when considered in an integrated way rather than individually.
+The factors of popularity and virality had a substantial impact on the rates of user engagement.

-Research limitation/Implication: This study is limited to three countries located in the South East Asian region, which serve as the residence for content providers.
+Research limitation/Implication: This study was limited to three countries located in the Southeast Asian region, serving as the residence for content providers.

 References